Department of Religion

 JCST graduates have consistently distinguished themselves as intellectual and spiritual leaders at various academic and theological institutions across the globe and across a broad spectrum of professions, vocations and specialties including:

 - Holocaust and Genocide Studies

 - Humanitarian Relief

 The JCST graduate program offers students the opportunity to pursue their advanced studies through coursework and independent research that can lead to either a Certificate in Jewish-Christian Studies.
 We also offer late afternoon and evening classes.

 Theta Alpha Kappa

-The Seton Hall chapter of Theta Alpha Kappa (TAK), the National Honor Society for Religious and Theology, is hosted and supported by the Department of Religion.
+The Seton Hall chapter of Theta Alpha Kappa (TAK) is hosted and supported by the Department of Religion.
 TAK's mission is to honor and promote academic excellence in the disciplines of religious and theological studies.
-Members include students, as well as faculty.
+Members include undergraduate and graduate students, as well as faculty.

 TAK sponsors a number of social activities and academic events throughout the year.
 A new-member induction ceremony is held at the end of every spring semester.